Apellun/Flask-Reminder-App/README.md

 ## Functionality I am planning to add in the future

+1) Celery for emailing services
-1) Simple convertation of time from one timezone to another.
+2) Separate convertation of time from one timezone to another.
-2) The ability for users to receive reminders in Whatsapp, maybe also in Telegram.
+3) The ability for users to receive reminders in Whatsapp, maybe also in Telegram.
-3) The ability for users to view their schedule in the app.
+4) The ability for users to view their schedule in the app.

 <i>Here starts the Readme in Russian.</i>